What kind of God do we serve? Does he care about how bad things are on the earth?

 The way God revealed himself

-God entered our mess when the Word became flesh and dwelt among us (John 1:1-3,14; Colossians 1:29).
-When Jesus walked on earth, he suffered in many ways as we do.
+God entered our mess when the Word became flesh and lived among us (John 1:1-3,14; Colossians 1:29).
+Jesus suffered in many ways as we do.
 On one occasion, Jesus wept over the grave of His dear friend (John 11:34-36), even though he knew he would raise him from the dead (John 11:38-44).

 Our merciful Lord can empathize with the feelings of our trials and suffering (Hebrews 2:17-18; 4:14-16).
-But does the Lord continue to weep over graves?
+Does the Lord continue to weep over graves?
 Should we think of God in these terms?

 Early in human history, the compassionate heart of God was revealed when, “the Lord saw how great man’s wickedness on the earth had become, and that every inclination of the thoughts of his heart was only evil all the time.
 The Lord was grieved that he had made man on the earth, and his heart was filled with pain” (Genesis 6:5-6).

 If we only think of God in terms of His sovereignty, we might miss His heart.
 Of course, God would not be worthy of the title if He did not posses ultimate and final authority over all things.
 This means (among other things) that God is free to act as He chooses in alleviating suffering or restraining evil or lifting the restraints on evil and evil beings.
 But God’s sovereign authority over every molecule of life should never be thought of in a way that impugns Him for the evil actions of other beings (James 1:13-17).

 Saddened but not Surprised